What Is the Highest Form of Love?

 "So now I am giving you a new commandment: Love each other.
 Just as I have loved you, you should love each other."
 John 13:34

-Eros is the basest type of love.
-If Eros alone (apart from phileo or agape) is directed toward another - it is entirely self-centered, self-indulgent and does not require a relationship with the person.
-In a marriage, the person who receives Eros love alone will sooner or later feel used - like an object whose sole purpose is to fulfill their spouse's pleasure.
+To love with Eros's love is to be irresistibly drawn to the physical.
+It is the love of the body.
+If love is based on Eros alone (apart from Phileo or Agape) it is entirely self-centered, self-indulgent and does not require a relationship.
+In a marriage, the person who receives Eros's love alone will feel used like an object whose sole purpose is to fill their spouse's desires.

 NOT MEANT TO STAND ALONE

-Eros love was never meant to stand alone or apart from the other two forms of love.
-Eros by itself will not hold up under pressure, and it is subject to the many whims and emotional shifting of life.
-Eros satisfies itself and does not go beyond its selfish hunger and pleasure.
+Eros's love was never meant to stand alone or apart from the other two forms of love.
+Eros by itself will never hold up under pressure, and it is subject to the many whims and emotional shiftings of life.
+Eros (apart from the other two) satisfies itself and does not go beyond its own hunger and self-pleasure.